sj14/dbbench/README.md

 ### Precompiled Binaries

 Binaries are available for all major platforms.
 See the [releases](https://github.com/sj14/dbbench/releases) page.
-Unfortunately, `cgo` is disabled for these builds, which means there is *no SQLite support* ([#1](https://github.com/sj14/dbbench/issues/1)).

 ### Homebrew